 Manual document processes eat up time and money

 Several studies including those by Gartner and IDC quantified how time-consuming and inefficient manual paper processes can be.
 IDC says that employees spend between 5 and 6 hours per week, just searching for documents.
 That’s 15% of an employee's workweek wasted on locating paper-based documents.
-Fifteen percent that could be allocated to more productive and higher-value tasks.
+Fifteen per cent could be allocated to more productive and higher-value tasks.

 Paper-based processes are not portable